-The more self-esteem you have, the more challenge you can face in day to day life.
+The more self-esteem you have, the more challenges you can face in day to day life.

-So now imagine someone is coming to interview you on your life, all about before during and after over a narcissistic relationship and this report is to help others in different stages of their recovery, then write down every simple thing you have achieved in your life so far, anything at all so from the first book you enjoyed reading, what you achieved in school, even didn’t often go, because you found it so so hard, find a few fun moments you can bring to mind, if you’re one that aced school write that, remember we are all great at something.
+So now imagine someone is coming to interview you on your life, all about before, during and after the narcissistic relationship.
+This report is to help others in different stages of their recovery, then write down every single thing you have achieved in your life so far, anything at all so from the first book you enjoyed reading, what you achieved in school, even didn’t often go, because you found it so so hard, find a few fun moments you can bring to mind if you’re one that aced school write that, remember we are all great at something.

 Albert Einstein’s. “ If you judge a fish on its ability to climb a tree, it’ll spend its whole life believing it’s stupid.”

 Then once you have put them down, you need to become in your mind that reporter you have to observe that list as if it’s not your own, become that reporter, who knows everything you’ve been through with the narcissist as they’ve been through it too, they know all the ups and downs, what a hard journey you’ve been through, and just how hard it is to rise back up.
-Now see it all your achievements through there eyes, look at all those achievements throughout your life in its entirety, Then tell that person just how special they are, looking at it through your own eyes, look at all the things you’ve achieved despite the hard times, look at the things you’ve accomplished today, despite all the difficult times, you felt rubbish yet they made their bed, you brushed their teeth, you made a drink, then tell yourself how proud you are of yourself for everything you have been through and all you have achieved.
+Now see it all your achievements through their eyes, look at all those achievements throughout your life in their entirety, Then tell that person just how special they are, looking at it through your own eyes, look at all the things you’ve achieved despite the hard times, look at the things you’ve accomplished today, despite all the difficult times, you felt rubbish yet made your bed, brushed your teeth, you made a drink, then tell yourself how proud you are of yourself for everything you have been through and all you have achieved.

-Then think about how much you would respects someone else if they’d been through all you’ve been through, value how much they have been through, and just how amazing they are doing.
+Then think about how much you would respect someone else if they’d been through all you’ve been through, value how much they have been through, and just how amazing they are doing.

 Then take that own it and be proud of yourself, each day add something new you do to that list, small things at first and keep building upon those, at first you will just have to tell yourself to do the simple things, if you keep going before you know it your brain will program it’s self to default, and you’ll just be doing them, praise yourself as a narcissistic relationship is hard to recover from, then when your doing the default daily things, you can work towards discovering your passions, you’ve learnt you make yourself do the small, this is an essential step if you’re not already doing them, because when you drive forward to the bigger, sometimes we slip up, sometimes we make a mistake, and sometimes we get held back, those are the times you need to remember how far you’ve come, reflect and be proud of your achievements so far, allow yourself the setback, them drive yourself forwards to try another way and go again, then keep going, until that’s programmed as default in your mind.